CTF-handbooks/map-maker-handbook/maker-handbook.md

 * You should also add the following:
     * Indestructible blocks under the position of the flag (the flag will be added later).
 The minimum surface area for this indestructible platform is `5x5` blocks (the flag should be in the middle).
     * Team chests for each team.
 You can find them as a node in the inventory.
     * _Optional_: ores (such as iron, diamond, or mese ores).
-The amount of ores for each team should be about the same to ensure that no team has an advantage.
+The amount of ores for each team should be about the same to ensure that no team has an advantage (Please note that mapgens such as v7 and flat come with ores).